openturns/openturns/python/doc/theory/meta_modeling/cross_validation.rst

 - :class:`~openturns.KFoldSplitter`: uses the K-Fold method
   to split the data set.

+Since the :class:`~openturns.LinearModelResult` is based on linear least squares, fast methods are implemented in the :class:`~openturns.LinearModelValidation`.

+See :ref:`pce_cross_validation` and :class:`~openturns.FunctionalChaosValidation`
-See :ref:`pce_cross_validation` for specific methods for the the cross-validation of a polynomial chaos expansion.
+for specific methods for the the cross-validation of a polynomial chaos expansion.

 .. topic:: API:

     - See :class:`~openturns.MetaModelValidation`
+    - See :class:`~openturns.LinearModelValidation`
+    - See :class:`~openturns.FunctionalChaosValidation`
     - See :class:`~openturns.KFoldSplitter`
     - See :class:`~openturns.LeaveOneOutSplitter`